Ewing sarcoma in children

 A small number of children may develop other side effects, sometimes many years later.
-These include a reduction in normal bone growth, infertility, a change in the way the heart and lungs work, and a small increase in the risk of developing a second cancer later in life.
+These include a reduction in normal bone growth, reduced fertility, a change in heart function, and a small increase in the risk of developing a second cancer later in life.
 Your child’s doctor or nurse will explain all of this to you and will monitor your child carefully for any potential late side effects.

 If you have specific concerns about your child’s condition and treatment, it's best to discuss them with your child’s doctor who knows the situation in detail.